ck546/academic-sitefinal/content/authors/admin/_index.md

   - Researchers
 highlight_name: false
 ---
 I am an Assistant Professor in the Department of Political Science at Lingnan University.
 I specialize in political theory and comparative development studies.
+My current research interests include the political theory of the business corporation, justice in the gig economy, data ethics, workplace justice, and comparative political theory (with a focus on Confucianism).
 My research has appeared in journals such as, among others, *Journal of Social Philosophy*, *Philosophy & Social Criticism*, *Review of Social Economy*, and *Information, Communication & Society*.